 To summarize the key points:

 - Most built-in DACs are okay for casual listening.
-But many aren’t good enough to handle high-resolution audio files.
+But many aren’t capable of handling high-resolution audio files.

-- Built-in DACs are often made with cheaper components and are subject to electronic noise from surrounding hardware.
-These can cause audio issues when playing high-resolution audio files.
+- Built-in DACs are often made only to meet minimum functional requirements and are subject to electronic noise from surrounding hardware.

 - External DACs, by themselves, don’t automatically give you great audio.
 You also need equally good headphones, a good amplifier, and a high-quality audio source.

 - A high resolution DAC will have the flexibility to play a variety of file formats ranging from the lowest resolution mp3 to the highest resolution DSD.

 Whether you need an external DAC depends on what your goals are.
 If you’re looking into listening to more hi-res file formats and want to get the most out of those new high-quality headphones you just bought, then investing in an external DAC makes sense.

 Ultimately, it’s a question only you can answer.
 Hopefully, with some help from the information we’ve provided in this article, the answer becomes more apparent.
 Examine your reasons for wanting a new DAC, look at your audio gear, and even your listening habits.
 All of these play a vital role in this decision.